Projection mapping on the sails of the Schooner Actress, in conjunction with Maine Maritime Film Festival

 2016 5’ L x 2’ 8”H X 4’W, wire and compost.
 The redesign is divided into two halves, making it easier to access the compost.

-A Necklace of Farms-turning the table on GMO’s.
+Turning the table on GMO’s.

 A Necklace of Farms shares a preexisting ordinance from Montville, ME, with those interested in adopting it in their town.
 Http://www.montvillemaine.org/uploads/GMO_ordinance_3-08.pdf.
 N.p., n.d.
 Web.